igorw765/Regulus-Spotify/README.md

 ## Installation

-  **You can either follow the steps provided below to install the theme, or make use of the installation script that is available in the releases tab.**
+  **You can either follow the steps provided below to install the theme, or make use of the installation script that is available in the releases tab.
+Regardless of the method you choose, it is necessary to install all dependencies.**

 1. Clone the repository
    ```